Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Proposed Setting

-\paragraph{\textbf{Foundation model}.} For training a large-scale foundation model, we consider an assembly of $M$ different datasets, which integrate $N$ different volumes in total.
+An assembly of $M$ different datasets, which integrate $N$ different volumes, is considered for training a large-scale foundation model.
 Let $\rmX_{n} \in \real^{\Omega_n}$ denotes a medical imaging volume, with $\Omega_n$ representing its spatial domain.
 Each volume is partially annotated at the voxel level, $\rmY_{n}=\{0, 1\}^{\Omega_n \times C}$, with $C$ the number of unique categories in the combined dataset.
-This means that some classes that are considered as foreground in one dataset might be considered as background in another set.
-Each dataset $m$ presents only partial categories annotated, which are known in the form of a multi-label hot-encoding annotation vector.
+This means that some classes considered foreground in one dataset might be considered background in another set.
+Each dataset presents only partial categories annotated, known as a multi-label hot-encoding annotation vector.
 Thus, each image $\rmX_{n}$ is associated with the annotation vector corresponding to its dataset.
-To simplify the notation, we will denote this vector as $\rmw_{n}$, which is directly associated with the dataset to which $\rmX_{n}$ belongs.
+To simplify the notation, this vector is denoted as $\rmw_{n}=\{0, 1\}^{C}$, and is directly associated with the dataset to which each sample belongs.
 Thus, the training set is composed of the input volumes, their corresponding partial labels, and annotation vectors: $\mathcal{D}_{T}=\{(\rmX_n, \rmY_n, \rmw_{n})\}_{n=1}^{N}$.
-Also, let us define a segmentation model, $\params=\{\theta_f(\cdot), \theta_c(\cdot)\}$, which is composed of a feature extraction neural network, $\theta_f(\cdot)$, and a classification head, $\theta_c(\cdot)$.
+Also, let us define a segmentation model, $\theta=\{\theta_f(\cdot), \theta_c(\cdot)\}$, which is composed of a feature extraction neural network, $\theta_f(\cdot)$, and a classification head, $\theta_c(\cdot)$.
 Thus, the backbone maps each voxel of the input into a spatial feature representation space, $\rmZ_n=\theta_f(\rmX_{n})$, with $\rmZ_n \in \real^{\Omega_n \times D}$ and $D$ the number of channels of the output features.
 Then, the classification head provides a probability distribution $\hat{\rmY}_{n} = \sigma(\theta_c(\rmZ_n))$, with $\sigma$ a sigmoid activation.
-Thus, building the pre-training foundation model $\theta$ amounts to using the curated assembled dataset by masked backpropagation of partial labels, and optimizing any segmentation loss function, $\mathcal L_{SEG}$, using gradient descent:
+Building the pre-trained foundation model $\theta$ amounts to using the curated assembled dataset by masked backpropagation of partial labels and optimizing any segmentation loss function, $\mathcal L_{SEG}$, using gradient descent: